amaranth-lang/amaranth/docs/glossary.rst

   SRAM uses flip-flops to store bits and holds that value until the opposite value replaces it.
 SRAM is faster in operation than :ref:`DRAM<DRAM>` as it doesn't require a refresh process.

-  In comparison with DRAM, SRAM has a lower power consumption, is more expensive to purchase, has lower storaage capacity, and is more complex in design.
+  In comparison with DRAM, SRAM has a lower power consumption, is more expensive to purchase, has lower storage capacity, and is more complex in design.

   SRAM is incompatible with DRAM.